roy-bongers/certbot-transip-dns-01-validator/README.md

 ````

 ## Docker
 There is also a docker container which you can use.
-You can either bind mount the `config` and / or `logs` folder or use
+You can either bind mount the `config` folder or use `ENV` variables.
+These variables are available: `TRANSIP_LOGIN`, `TRANSIP_PRIVATE_KEY`, `LOGLEVEL`, `LOGFILE`.
+Only the first two variables are required.

+For information about values see `config/transip.php.example`.
+Multiline values (the private key) can be a bit harder
+to set.
+Make sure the entire private key is stored in the `TRANSIP_PRIVATE_KEY` variable!

-`ENV` variables.
-The application runs in the `/opt/certbot-dns-transip` directory.
+The application runs in the `/opt/certbot-dns-transip` directory and the certificates are created in `/etc/letsencrypt`.

 ```shell script
 docker run -ti \